 The SBA’s 8(a) Business Development Program may be the single most powerful socioeconomic preference program available to government contractors.
 Combining hands-on business development assistance with powerful opportunities to receive set-aside and sole-source contracts, the 8(a) Program is the government’s primary vehicle to boost the prospects of small, disadvantaged businesses.

-In this session, government contracts attorney Steven Koprince provides an overview of the nuts and bolts of 8(a) Program eligibility and participation, including:
+In this session, government contract attorneys Ian Patterson and Haley Claxton will provide an overview of the nuts and bolts of the 8(a) Program eligibility and participation, including:

 If you’ve thought about applying to the 8(a) program, but aren’t sure whether to take the next steps, this course is for you.

 Target Audience: Small business contractors interested in the SBA’s 8(a) Business Development Program